OData/v3ProtocolDocument/OData.markdown

 Would return, along with the results, the total number of products in the set.

-An `$inlinecount` query option with a value of `none` (or not specified) hints that the service SHOULD NOT return a count, although it is still valid for the service to do so.
+An `$inlinecount` query option with a value of `none` (or not specified) hints that the service SHOULD NOT return a count.

 The service MUST return an HTTP Status code of 404 (Bad Request) if a value other than `allpages` or `none` is specified.

-`$inlinecount` ignores any `$top`, `$skip`, or `$expand` query options, but does include only those results matching any specified `$filter`.
+`$inlinecount` ignores any `$top`, `$skip`, or `$expand` query options, and returns the total count of results across all pages including only those results matching any specified `$filter`.

 How the count is returned is dependent upon the selected format.

 #### 7.2.3.7.
 The  `$format` System Query Option ####

-A data service URI with a `$format` system query option specifies that a response to the request SHOULD use the media type specified by the query option.
+A request with a `$format` system query option specifies that the response SHOULD use the media type specified by the query option.

-The syntax of the format system query option is defined in 'format' rule defined in Appendix A.

-The rules for interpreting the format rule are:

-- If the `$format` query option is present in a request URI, it SHOULD take precedence over the value(s) specified in the Accept request header.
+If the `$format` query option is present in a request, it SHOULD take precedence over the value(s) specified in the accept request header.

 - If the value of the query option is "atom", then the media type used in the response MUST be "application/atom+xml", or "application/atomsvc+xml" for the [service document](#ServiceDocument).
 - If the value of the query option is "json", then the media type used in the response MUST be "application/json".
 - If the value of the query option is "xml", then the media type used in the response MUST be "application/xml".